quynguy/slot-machine-game/README.md

 ![image](https://github.com/quynguy/slot-machine-unit1-project/assets/106893103/f1674710-85cb-4722-ad76-17c8332b668f)

-How To Play:
+Playing Instructions:

 1.)
-Bet Amount - Input your desired bet amount up to $25.
-Please gamble responsibly.
+Set Your Bet: Enter your preferred wager, with a maximum limit of $25.
+Remember to gamble responsibly.
 2.)
-Spin the Reels - Click on the spin button to start the game.
-The reels will spin and come to a stop after a few seconds.
+Start Spinning: Click the spin button to initiate the game.
+The reels will whirl and eventually come to a halt.
 3.)
-Wait for the Outcome - After the reels has stopped spinning, the symbols on the screen will determine whether you've won or lost.
-The balance will be updated accordingly.
+Await the Result: Once the reels have ceased spinning, the symbols displayed on the screen will dictate your outcome, indicating whether you've won or lost.
+Your balance will be adjusted accordingly.
 4.)
-Cash Out - All credits & balance will reset.
+Collect Your Winnings: To cash out, simply reset all credits and balances.